JssXmy/AqTox-MTL-GCN/README.md

 ST Models include ST-GCN and classical machine learning (ML) models, involving RF, XGBoost, LightGBM.
 The ST-GCN model shares the same algorithm as MTL-GCN.
 There is no need to generate separate molecular graph data for each endpoint.
 Once the multi-task data is created, simply update the '`args['select_task_list']`' in `Toxicity_MGA_ST.py` and ruin it then to build single-task models for different endpoints;

 ST-ML Model codes related to ST traditional ML models is located in the '`ML_Modeling`' folder.
+Prior to execution, various molecular fingerprints must be calculated.
+The required input file structure and format are provided in this folder.